-The chart shows the range in number of days of detention and/or suspension for each occurrence of each infraction and at what level the recommendation for It must be expulsion is made. understood that in most cases more lenient actions have been taken to correct problems before a student has been referred to the administration.
-THE LIST OF PENALTIES IS A GUIDELINE ONLY AND NOTHING IN THIS STATEMENT OF STANDARDS SHALL BE CONSTRUED AS LIMITING THE DISTRICT IN IMPOSING MORE WHEN SEVERE PENALTIES CIRCUMSTANCES WARRANT.
+The chart shows the range in number of days of detention and/or suspension for each occurrence of each infraction and at what level the recommendation for expulsion is made.
+It must be understood that in most cases more lenient actions have been taken to correct problems before a student has been referred to the administration.
+THE LIST OF PENALTIES IS A GUIDELINE ONLY AND NOTHING IN THIS STATEMENT OF STANDARDS SHALL BE CONSTRUED AS LIMITING THE DISTRICT IN IMPOSING MORE SEVERE PENALTIES WHEN CIRCUMSTANCES WARRANT.